shabunin/cf-lgtv-light/README.md

 Description
 =============

 This is module for control LG over TCP/IP.
 This is light version - you can send only keys that listed in the end of this description.
-For additional features like getting channel list, apps list, executong app, text input, touchpad you can contact me by email.
+For additional features like getting channel list, apps list, executing app, text input, touchpad you can contact me by email.

 Usage